 Darkroom Diary: Managing Curling in Silver Gelatin Fiber Prints

-My Darkroom Diary series are a monograph about the lessons that I have learned while making large scale black and white fine art silver gelatin prints in the darkroom.
+My Darkroom Diary series is a monograph about the lessons that I have learned while making large scale black and white fine art silver gelatin prints in the darkroom.
 I specialize in making 30x40, 40x50, 24x72, and even bigger large format black and white fine art silver gelatin artist original darkroom prints for collectors, designers, and corporations that seek the ultimate floral still life artwork.

 MANAGING CURLING IN FIBER PAPER